cobyism/ghost-on-heroku/README.md

   heroku git:clone --app YOURAPPNAME
   ```

 - **Image uploads [are disabled](https://github.com/cobyism/ghost-on-heroku/blob/master/config.js#L22)** when deployed to Heroku, since Heroku app filesystems [aren’t meant for permanent storage](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem).
-If this is a problem for you, you should look into other ways to host your site.
+If this is a problem for you, you should look into other ways to host your site. **Update:** Initial support [has landed](https://github.com/TryGhost/Ghost/commit/5c640e95f504e8a4fc638153b007034a4f3a6fcc) for supplying custom config for external storage (e.g. Amazon S3) when including Ghost as an NPM module.
+See [this discussion](https://github.com/TryGhost/Ghost/issues/4600) for an insight into what’s coming.

 ### How this works